Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/BackendApi.md

 # **GetBackend**
 > Backend GetBackend (string backendId, bool? includePublic = null)

-Get backend
+Get backend by id

-Get existing backend by id (not by ledgername).
-Optionally including public backend of others
+Get existing backend by id (not by name).
+Optionally including public backend of others.
+Please note that we never return sensitive information like password or rpc hosts.
+Even not for backend owners themselves

 ### Example
 ```csharp